luddwichr/vue-playground/vue3-ts/README.md

 I first really wanted the Jest config to be configured via a Typescript file for consistency.
 However, this requires introducing several dependencies and a more complicated setup.
 Therefore, I decided not to configure this demo project that way.
-If you still want to do it, here are some hints how to do it:
+If you still want to do it, here are some hints how to do it (as of this writing):

 1. Add required dependencies: `yarn add -D @jest/types ts-node source-map-support`
    - `@jest/types` to allow types used for `jest.config.ts`